cg-eesuhn/docs-coingecko/reference/On-Chain DEX API (Beta)/pools/trending-search-pools.md

 ---
 > 📘 **Notes**
 >
+> * If the token's market cap is not verified by the team, the API response will return `null` for its market cap value, even though it has a displayed value on GeckoTerminal, which might not be accurate as it often matches the Fully Diluted Valuation (FDV).
 > * Attributes specified in the `include` param will be returned under the top-level "included" key.
 > * Cache/Update frequency: every 60 seconds.